 Texas Passing a School Bus Ticket Lawyers.

-The experienced Texas Passing a School Bus Ticket Lawyers at Joyner + Joyner have successfully represented thousands of clients cited with Passing a School Bus violations throughout the State of Texas.
+Experienced Texas Passing a School Bus Ticket Lawyers at Joyner + Joyner Texas Law Firm have successfully represented thousands of clients cited with Passing a School Bus violations throughout the State of Texas.

 STOP – DO NOT JUST PAY THE FINE!

 After a brief phone call with our Texas Passing a School Bus Ticket Defense Lawyers, you will understand all the options available in your case and be well informed before you make a decision on how to resolve your Texas school zone ticket.

 Remember: Under Texas law, some School Zone tickets are not eligible for deferred disposition or defensive driving.
 Therefore, it is important that you contact our Texas Passing a School Bus Ticket Ticket Defense Lawyers to discuss the options available in your specific case.

 Our law firm receives many calls from individuals who incorrectly believe that by simply paying the fine stated on their Passing a School Bus ticket, their traffic ticket is resolved and they will never have to deal with it again.